 The Sensitive Site Program, which began in 1999, consists of two rule-tool implementation projects.
 The purpose of this program is to refine the descriptions of stream-associated amphibian (SAA) sensitive sites in the forest practices rules and to estimate their importance to SAAs.
 The strategy is to first develop a field methodology to assist forest managers in identifying sensitive sites, and then characterize sensitive sites that are the most important to the SAAs addressed in the FP HCP.
-Critical questions and associated research projects are presented in Table 10.
+See Table 10 for critical questions and associated projects.